My name is Christian Liipfert. I have practiced law for more than forty years, in the US, Europe, and Asia.

 Ted Banks and I made a presentation to SCCE Compliance & Ethics Institute, September 14-16, 2020, on “Effective Antitrust Programs: What does the Government Really Want?”
 Slides.

 Here are a few other presentations and articles.

-I am now a consultant in the broad area of information governance, including risk analysis, strategy development and implementation, facilitation of relationships between Legal, IT, Records Management, the businesses, and the other key stakeholders.
-Information governance involves looking at the entire lifecycle of information, including the distillation and reuse of that information through knowledge management processes.
-I assist companies by reviewing their information-related policies and procedures; preparing written assessments of the effectiveness of their information programs; designing a program to raise the company to a higher level of information management maturity; assisting with the development and delivery of the core elements of an information governance program; and facilitating the formation and operation of an information management steering committee.
+I work a lot in the broad area of information governance, including risk analysis, strategy development and implementation, facilitation of relationships between Legal, IT, Records Management, the businesses, and the other key stakeholders.

+For me, Information Governance involves looking at the entire lifecycle of information, including the distillation and reuse of that information through knowledge management processes.
+I have assisted companies by reviewing their information-related policies and procedures; preparing written assessments of the effectiveness of their information programs, comparing those programs to the Federal Sentencing Guidelines and guidance from the Department of Justice; designing a program to raise the company to a higher level of information management maturity; assisting with the development and delivery of the core elements of an information governance program; and facilitating the formation and operation of an information management steering committee.

 Other of my presentations on Managing Information as an asset can be found here.

 I have worked for many years on preparing to respond, and responding, to a range of corporate crises and emergencies.
 I developed and delivered training to the attorneys for a large international oil & gas company.
 Here are some of my articles and presentations.